unrealwork/atsd-use-cases/research/fitness-index/README.md

 >Learn more about Gauge controls and explore the results of other MSAs in the [Appendix](#appendix).

-Above, when examining capital cities, the case of the Raleigh MSA and Charlotte MSA was observed.
+Above, when examining capital cities, the case of the Raleigh MSA and Charlotte MSA is observed.
 That is, two cities in one state with vastly different population sizes and vastly different scores on the American Fitness Index rankings.
 Is there a correlation between population size and score on the AFI?

 The following table shows cities included in earlier data compared to cities not included, their Metropolitan populations, and also their score and rank on the 2017 American Fitness Index report at `http://www.americanfitnessindex.org/wp-content/uploads/2014/02/ACSM-AFI-Report-2017.pdf`: